classdojo/policies/terms.md

 > Basically,
 >
-> You agree not to misuse our services.
+> You agree not to misuse ClassDojo’s services.

 ## WARRANTY DISCLAIMER AND LIMITATION OF LIABILITY